RyanDCampbell/How-to-Host-a-Resume-on-GitHub-Pages/README.md

 ###  Installing Software

 There are a few programs that you will need to have installed before we can host your resume on GitHub Pages.
-Namely, Atom, GitHub Desktop, RubyInstaller and Jekyll. .Ruby is required by Jekyll as a Prerequisite..
+Namely, Atom, GitHub Desktop, RubyInstaller and Jekyll.
+Ruby is required by Jekyll as a Prerequisite.
 Lastly, Jekyll turns our Markdown formatted document and converts in into a static website that we will host on GitHub Pages.

 ### 1) Installing Atom